s-andrews/size_factor_demo/README.md

-# size_factor_demo
+# Size Factor Normalisation in R
-Code from the Bitesize Bioinformatics tutorial on size factor normalisation in R
+This repository contains the data and code used in the Bitesize Bioinformatics tutorial on performing size factor normalisation in R